Automated Curbside Garbage & Recycling Collection - Frequently Asked Questions

 Do the bins need to be placed curbside in a certain way for the automated system?

 Yes, the front of the bin should face the street.
-The bins are clearly marked with placement directions, and we will be distributing detailed instructions with more info soon.
+The bins are clearly marked with placement directions.

 How will the bins be marked?
 What happens if they get damaged?

-Each household will receive a bin that is tagged with a unique code and its location.
+Your bin is tagged with a code that corresponds to your address.
 If bins are damaged and are unusable, they are repaired free of charge to the household.
 Please report damaged bins to Public Works via the GoBangor app/service request, or by calling 207-992-4500.